OUR PROCESS IS UNSURPASSED

 During the final test, your dog will be introduced to a safely-muzzled adult rattlesnake that has been placed in the return path on the way back to you in as natural a setting as possible and encouraged to behave "naturally."
 During this part of the process our trainers will try to guide your dog toward the adult rattlesnake.
 Your dog may identify the adult snake from a distance using what he or she has learned from the other steps of the process or may be distracted by you and get an additional lesson to be aware of his or her surroundings.
 We will then ask you to call your dog and allow them to problem solve and then make a wide arc around the rattlesnake to get back to you.
 When your dog identifies and recognizes the danger associated with the rattlesnake and makes motion to avoid it accordingly, he/she has passed the training.

 * We would also like to note that all dogs "choose" the level of intensity used with the collar during our training.
 We start ALL dogs on a very low level and which is slowly increased, if needed, until the dog responds, and under most conditions will not be elevated beyond that intensity.
-Good timing is far more important than a strong level of correction.
-We do not believe in "shutting dogs down," but instead believe in working within the dog's individual needs.
+Good timing is far more important than a strong level of stimulation from the collar.
+We do not believe in "shutting dogs down," but instead believe in working within each dog's individual needs.